It’s time to acknowledge the elephant in the room.

 Let’s start with the basics.
 Before we deep dive into a full deal profile against a competitor, we need to identify where you stack up against your competitors and which are the ones to watch.

-At this point, you need to discern not only which competitors you lose the most deals to but what that equates to in lost revenue.
+At this point, you need to discern not only which competitors you lose the most deals against, but what that equates to in lost revenue.

 Compiling the numbers is the easy part.
 Figuring out the story behind what’s influencing those numbers is the work that actually matters.
 We’re going to walk through a few examples to share how we would break down these sales metrics.